personalrobotics/OpenChisel/README.md

 ##chisel_ros
 `chisel_ros` is a wrapper around `open_chisel` that interfaces with ROS-based depth and color sensors.
 The main class `chisel_ros` provides is `ChiselServer`, which subscribes to depth images, color images, TF frames, and camera intrinsics.

+Note: you will also need to get the messages package, [chisel_msgs](https://github.com/personalrobotics/chisel_msgs) to build this.

 ###Supported ROS image types:
 **Depth Images**
 * 32 Floating Point Mono (`32FC1`)